pha5echange/eng-tools/README.md

 13) 'eng_network_wd' processes and renders a network, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
 Network layout parameters can be edited in 'config/config_nw.txt'.

-14) Rename a GEXF file ('gexf/shm.gexf') and run 'shm.py' to calculate the SimpleHybridity Metric (SHM) for a graph. 'shm.py' also outputs 'data/shm_plot.txt'.
+14) Run 'shm.py' to calculate the Simple Hybridity Metric (SHM) for all graphs (based upon the presence of 'gexf/OMEGAYEAR.gexf' files). 'shm.py' also outputs 'data/shm_plot.txt'.

 15) Run shm_H_plotter.py' after 'shm.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'GraphH' (dashed blue) and 'Mean-NodeH' (solid red).
 The other shows '% H=1.0 hybrid nodes' (dashed blue) and '% Progenitor nodes' (solid red).